-Deliverability Upgrades and Headroom funded by Load Serving Entities, and the NYISO will apportion the revenues among new Developers and Load Serving Entities in accordance with Section 6.12.4.2 of Schedule 12 of the NYISO OATT.
-The apportionment of these revenues to new Developers will continue beyond the eligibility of Load Serving Entities for such payments. - 25.7.12.7 The Transmission Owner responsible for constructing a System Deliverability can elect to construct upgrades that are larger and/or more expensive than the System Deliverability Upgrades identified to support the requested level of CRIS for the Developer's project in the Class Year Deliverability Study, provided that those upgrades are reasonably related to the Developer's project.
+Deliverability Upgrade can elect to construct upgrades that are larger and/or more expensive than the System Deliverability Upgrades identified to support the requested level of CRIS for the Class Year CRIS Project in the Class Year

+Deliverability Study, provided that those upgrades are reasonably related to the Class Year Project.
 The party electing to construct the larger upgrade will pay for the incremental cost of the upgrade; i.e., the difference in cost between the cost of the System Deliverability Upgrades as determined by these rules, and the cost of the larger and/or more expensive upgrade.